CongGroup/SecDev2018-tutorial/tutorial/README.md

 ### 7. Compile contract

   1. For the first time, Remix will generate a simple "ballot.sol" contract for us.
 Replace the content with our customized token contract.
-And then paste our demo code to the editor.
-You can find the code [here](https://github.com/CongGroup/SecDev2018-tutorial/blob/master/contract/DemoToken.sol), and name it to `DemoToken.sol` if needed.
+And then paste our demo code to the editor (i.e., replacing the code in the default `ballot.sol`).
+You can find the code [here](https://github.com/CongGroup/SecDev2018-tutorial/blob/master/contract/DemoToken.sol).

   2. Swith to compile tab, It displays all the information of the compiler.
 Make sure Enable Optimization is checked.
   	<center><img src="assets/compile.jpg" width="500" /> </center>